 IP addresses and your privacy

 Your IP address is the number assigned to your computer on the Internet.
 It has many helpful uses for you as a user and improves various services, apps and websites on the web.
 For example, once you log into a website like Netflix, you don’t have to re-enter your information every single time.
 The service remembers your IP in combination with your computer’s data, and keeps you logged in.
-In another example, games identify your location, automatically connecting you to servers that perform best and give you a seamless gaming experience.
+In another example, games identify your location, automatically connecting you to servers that perform best and give you a seamless gaming experience (of course, they can use this same information to ban you for bad behavior).
 In addition to all these surface-level factors, an IP help make sure that you aren’t mistaken with someone else – say, a criminal – on the Internet.

 Despite all these benefits, having an IP has a number of disadvantages.
 Specifically, your IP and MAC address can help anyone identify your precise location; your Internet Service Provider; your country of residence; your operating system.
 Just take a look at a screenshot from IPlocation.net.